Antonio Tabucchi: Death

 Tabucchi died in a hospital in Lisbon on 25 March 2012, after a long battle with cancer.
 He was 68.

-Honors
+Honours

 In 2007, he received an honorary doctorate from the University of Liège.
 The Portuguese government named him Commander of the Order of Prince Henry on 7 April 1989.
 In 1989, the French government named him Chevalier des Arts et des Lettres.
 In 2004, he was awarded the Francisco de Cerecedo journalism prize, granted by the Association of European Journalists and bestowed by Spain's then heir to the throne, Felipe, Prince of Asturias, now King Felipe VI, in recognition of the quality of his journalistic work and his outspoken defence of freedom of expression.